Calw (district)

-Calw is a Landkreis (district) in the middle of Baden-Württemberg, Germany.
+Calw is a Landkreis (district) in Baden-Württemberg, Germany.
 Neighboring districts are (from north clockwise) Karlsruhe, Enz, the district-free city Pforzheim, Böblingen, Freudenstadt and Rastatt.

 History

-The district was created in 1938, when the Oberamt Calw together with the neighboring Neuenbürg und Nagold were merged into a district.
-During the communal reform in 1973 the district at first was planned to be dissolved and its municipalities split to neighboring district.
-However it already had the right size and population which was planned for the newly created districts, and thus this plan was abandoned.
-But some changes in the outline of the districts happened - 15 municipalities of the district changed to the neighboring districts Enz, Rastatt and Böblingen, and in return it gained 6 municipalities from the districts Freudenstadt and the dissolved district Horb.
+The district was established in 1938 through the merger of the former Oberamt Calw with the neighbouring districts of Neuenbürg and Nagold.
+During the 1973 administrative reform, it was initially planned that the district would be dissolved and its municipalities redistributed among adjacent districts.
+However, as it already met the intended population and size criteria for the newly created districts, these plans were ultimately abandoned.
+Nevertheless, some boundary adjustments were carried out: 15 municipalities were transferred to the districts of Enz, Rastatt, and Böblingen, while the district gained six municipalities from Freudenstadt and from the dissolved district of Horb.

 Geography

 The district belongs to the northern part of the Black Forest mountains.
 The main rivers are the Nagold and the Enz.

 Partnerships

 Since 1991 the district has partnership with the district Freiberg in Saxony.